thedirtypeach/snapandlearn/README.md

 Welcome to **TK.Main**!

-This Github repository serves as a working directory to organize and co-develop various tools to improve comprehension of development, cyber security, networking, cloud, and project management.
+This Github repository is dedicated to helping users familiarize themselves with developing web applications with Python by leveraging a web application hosting framework, Streamlit.

 ---
 <p align="right">(<a href="#readme-top">back to top</a>)</p>